gloriading/move/README.md

 - in the new form, need to think about the logic to limit the number of added fields

-- in the new form, set a toggle so users do have to input daily
+- in the new form, set a toggle so users do NOT have to input daily

-- JS to screenshot
+- [user show page] JS to screenshot
-- import news from other websites
+- [welcome/index.html.erb] import news from other websites

 - admin
 - friendly id